Learning about Knowledge Management

 A Subject Matter Expert (SME) reviews the article for content.
 If the article needs additional work, the SME flags the article and indicates what update is needed.

 The article can be promoted through multiple stages of review: content, proofreading, and final review.
-At each stage, the article can be approved, rejected, or placed on hold.
+At each stage, the article can be approved, rejected, or placed on hold by a reviewer or by a user with Knowledge Admin permission.

 Publish to knowledge base